-Not only does NaaS support scalability and flexibility for businesses prone to seasonal fluctuations, but it also provides a platform to capture customer insights that drive revenue growth.
+NaaS not only supports scalability and flexibility for businesses prone to seasonal fluctuations, it also captures customer insights that drive revenue growth.

-Just as Software-as-a-Service (SaaS) has made inroads into retail as a means of shifting IT responsibilities for applications to a third party, a similar model for networking is gaining popularity.
-The Network-as-a-Service (NaaS) paradigm reflects the reality that deploying a network in a store, regardless of size, adds complexity to IT — both in terms of installation and ongoing management.
+Just as Software as a Service (SaaS) has made inroads into retail as a means of shifting IT responsibilities for applications to a third party, a similar model for networking has been gaining popularity.
+The Network as a Service (NaaS) model can solve the complexity created by deploying a network in a store—no matter the size—in terms of both installation and ongoing management.

-Having internet connectivity and a wireless local area network (WLAN) at any location means a retailer must be responsible for security, administration, updates, modifications, scalability and troubleshooting.
-Factor in the various endpoints that require connectivity—including increasingly wireless point of sale (PoS) devices and kiosks, along with identity management—and running a network becomes a complicated proposition.
-NaaS transfers many of these responsibilities, including security monitoring, to a third-party provider that offers a centralized network (as opposed to a WLAN) while delivering improved access to cloud-based management services and mobile enterprise solutions like apps.
-That’s all in addition to the following benefits.
+Having Internet connectivity and a wireless local area network (WLAN) at any location makes a retailer responsible for security, administration, updates, modifications, scalability, and troubleshooting.
+Factor in the various endpoints that require connectivity—including wireless point of sale (PoS) devices and kiosks, along with identity management—and running a network becomes a complicated proposition.
+NaaS transfers many of these responsibilities to a third-party provider that offers a centralized network (as opposed to a WLAN) while delivering improved access to cloud-based management services and mobile enterprise solutions like apps.

 NaaS enables retailers to cost-effectively shift network responsibilities to their NaaS service provider in alignment with this cloud-service approach to applications.
-This also increases the flexibility to support fluctuating numbers of users, mobile devices and endpoints.
+Coincidentally, this also increases the flexibility to support fluctuating numbers of users, mobile devices, and endpoints.

-Despite shifting responsibilities to a service provider, NaaS provides retailers with greater central control and visibility.
+Despite shifting network responsibilities to a service provider, NaaS can provide retailers with greater central control and visibility.
 This control means a retailer can have visibility across all networks from “a single pane of glass.”
-The ability to see every location in one dashboard enables IT staff to make better-informed decisions about allocating network resources and bandwidth.
-They spend less time managing the network and focus on more strategic IT initiatives that support the customer experience and business growth.
+IT staff that can see every location in one dashboard can make better-informed decisions about allocating network resources and bandwidth.
+As a result, they spend less time managing the network and focus instead on strategic IT initiatives that support the customer experience and business growth.

 Scalability is critical, and NaaS can provide the agility to scale up or down in a business environment prone to seasonal fluctuations.
-Not only is it simple to add or remove users from the network, but with the advent of the pop-up store, entire locations can easily be provisioned or decommissioned centrally in a replicable “cookie cutter” model.
+Adding or removing users from the network becomes a much simpler task.
+And with the advent of the pop-up store, entire locations can easily be provisioned or decommissioned centrally in a replicable “cookie cutter” model.

-Connecting multiple locations provides a retailer with a bigger picture not just in terms of network traffic and bandwidth usage, but also in consumer behavior and customer feedback.
+Connecting multiple locations can create a bigger picture for the retailer, not just in terms of network traffic and bandwidth usage, but also in consumer behavior and customer feedback.
 NaaS provides a platform for capturing Big Data from various endpoints, including emerging Internet of Things (IoT) applications, making it easier to intelligently invest in retail strategies that drive revenue growth.